geudde/attic-chest/pages/13.reference/01.porden/docs.md

-Thus spoke the nymph : the knight his steady eye
+Thus spoke the nymph: the knight his steady eye
 Fix'd on Lymnoria, but disdained reply.
-She left the grot : in anxious thought he sate, 370
+She left the grot: in anxious thought he sate, 370

 That hour decides his loved Miranda's fate.

-Henry, meanwhile, pursued his way ; amaz'd,
+Henry, meanwhile, pursued his way; amaz'd,
 On all the wonders of the deep he gaz'd.
 Here the smooth sands in shining plains extend,
-And lofty rocks in rugged points ascend ;
+And lofty rocks in rugged points ascend;
 On their rude sides the weeds of ocean wave,
 The nurturing seas their floating foliage lave.
 And here the gay Zoanthae emulate*